aadils29/odin-sketch/README.md

 # Odin Sketch

-Odin Sketch is a simple web-based Etch-a-Sketch application built as part of the Odin Project curriculum.
+This is a simple web-based Etch-a-Sketch application built as part of the Odin Project curriculum.
 Users can draw on a grid by hovering over the cells, which change color randomly.

 ## Features